 Freshwater conducts research and promotes public policy that protects and preserves Minnesota’s water resources, both surface water and groundwater.
-Our grounding principle is that restoring natural landscapes will have many positive impacts such as:
+Our grounding principle is that restoring or mimicking natural landscapes help replenish groundwater and protect surface water.

 Our published research informs elected officials, state agencies, citizens, and other stakeholders about critical surface and groundwater issues — such as reuse and recharge — to influence public policy and behavior.

 Each year we deliver presentations on subjects such as landslides, increased flows, and river restoration to individuals including local government staff, concerned citizens, emergency response managers, water resource professionals. and watershed district staff.